Skip to content

 Panoptikon

-Panoptikon indexes your local files using state-of-the-art AI and Machine learning models and makes difficult-to-search media such as images and videos easily findable.
+Panoptikon indexes your local files using state-of-the-art AI and machine learning models, making difficult-to-search media such as images and videos easily findable.

 Warning

-Panoptikon is designed as a local service and is not intended to be exposed to the internet.
-It does not currently have any security features, and currently exposes, among other things, an API to access all your files, even outside of explicitly indexed directories.
+Panoptikon is designed to be used as a local service and is not intended to be exposed to the internet.
+It does not currently have any authentication features and exposes, among other things, an API that can be abused for remote code execution on your host machine.
 Panoptikon binds to localhost by default, and if you intend to expose it, you should add a reverse proxy with authentication such as HTTP Basic Auth or OAuth2 in front of it.
-In the future, Panoptikon will feature a more secure API, authentication, and a React-based client that can be publicly exposed.

 REST API